mark-watson/Java-AI-Book/manuscript/reasoning.md

     BUSINESS |=
 ~~~~~~~~

-Here we have fifteen solutions even though there are only seven “contains” relations asserted in the business.plm file, the other eight solutions were inferred.
-In addition to the “retrieve” function that finds solutions matching a query you can also use the “ask” function to determine if a specified relation is true; for example:
+Here we have fifteen solutions even though there are only seven **contains** relations asserted in the business.plm file, the other eight solutions were inferred.
+In addition to the **retrieve** function that finds solutions matching a query you can also use the **ask** function to determine if a specified relation is true; for example:

 {linenos=off}
 ~~~~~~~~